Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-We consider first a simple example of momentum-independent proximitized pairing in the $B_u$ irrep, $\hat{\Delta}_{B_u} = \Delta_0 M_{02}$.
-Here $M_{ij} = \sigma_i \otimes \tau_j$ for the matrix part of the gap function, with $i=0,1,2,3$ and $\sigma_0$ and $\tau_0$ the identity.
-In Case I, $\mu = 35$meV, where the Fermi surface consists of two trivial electron pockets, the phase winding of the projected gap function is shown over the smaller of the two Fermi pockets with proximitized pairing $\hat{\Delta}_{B_u}(\k)$ in Fig. \ref{fig:mu0035phase}.
+We first consider intra-Fermi pocket pairing for a topologically trivial electron pocket.
+In Case I, $\mu = 35$meV, where the Fermi surface consists of two topologically trivial electron pockets, the phase winding of the projected gap function is shown over the smaller of the two Fermi pockets with pairing matrix $\hat{\Delta}_{B_u}(\k)$ in Fig. \ref{fig:mu0035phase}.
 Since the Fermi pocket has Chern number $C=0$, the relevant eigenstate can be smoothly defined with a single choice of gauge.
-The projected gap function has nodes along the $k_z$ axis with phase winding around the nodes, but, as a result of the unobstructed eigenstates, the total vorticity of the gap function over the Fermi pocket vanishes.
+The projected gap function has nodes along the $k_z$ axis with phase winding around the nodes.
+The vorticity at each node, or the counterclockwise phase winding number relative to the normal direction, is $+1$ at the north pole and $-1$ at the south pole, and the total vorticity of the gap function over the Fermi pocket vanishes.
 These two gap nodes, near which the BdG quasiparticle spectrum is linear, are emergent BdG Weyl nodes with opposite chiralities.
-The larger of the two Fermi pockets in this case is trivial as well and has qualitatively similar behavior.
+Similarly to the smaller Fermi pocket, the larger pocket in this case is topologically trivial, and the corresponding gap function has qualitatively similar behavior.

-In Case II, $\mu = 20$meV, the Fermi surface consists of a large, trivial electron pocket surrounding two smaller electron pockets with $C = \pm 1$ that are related by parity.
+We next consider the pairing between the topological pockets in Case II, $\mu = 20$meV, where the Fermi surface consists of a large, trivial electron pocket surrounding two smaller, topological electron pockets with $C = \pm 1$ that are related by parity.
 Consider the smaller pocket with $C = +1$ at $k_z>0$.
-In this case, different gauge choices (see S.M.
-Sec.
-IV) are needed near the north and south poles of the pocket to enforce locally smooth eigenstates and identify local phase winding with the vorticity.
+In this case, different gauge choices (see S. M. Sec.
+III) are needed near the north and south poles of the pocket to enforce locally smooth eigenstates and identify local phase winding with the vorticity.
 The phase of the projected gap function for $\hat{\Delta}_{B_u}(\k)$ is shown near the north and south poles in Fig. \ref{fig:mu002phase}.
-The phase winds counterclockwise with respect to the normal direction around the nodes at both poles, and the total vorticity is thus $+2$, consistent with monopole order due to pairing between the $C=+1$ and $C=-1$ Fermi pockets.
+The phase winds counterclockwise with respect to the normal direction around the nodes at both poles, and the total vorticity is thus $+2$, consistent with $q_p = 1$ monopole order due to pairing between the $C=+1$ and $C=-1$ Fermi pockets.
 Like in Case I, the BdG spectrum near the gap nodes is linear.
 However, unlike in Case I, in Case II, pairing between the $C=+1$ and $C=-1$ pockets leads to emergent BdG Weyl nodes with the same chirality.